JibbSmart/JoyShockMapper/README.md

 The project is structured into a set of platform-agnostic headers, while platform-specific source files can be found in their respective subdirectories.
 The following files are platform-agnostic:
+1. ```include/JoyShockMapper.h``` - This header provides important type definitions that can be shared across the whole project.
+No variables are defined here, only constants.
-1. ```include/InputHelpers.h``` - This is platform agnostic declaration of wrappers for OS function calls and features.
+2. ```include/InputHelpers.h``` - This is platform agnostic declaration of wrappers for OS function calls and features.
-2. ```include/PlatformDefinitions.h``` - This is a set of declarations that create a common ground when dealing with platform-specific types and definitions.
+3. ```include/PlatformDefinitions.h``` - This is a set of declarations that create a common ground when dealing with platform-specific types and definitions.
-3. ```include/TrayIcon.h``` - This is a self contained module used to display in Windows an icon in the system tray with a contextual menu.
+4. ```include/TrayIcon.h``` - This is a self contained module used to display in Windows an icon in the system tray with a contextual menu.
-4. ```include/Whitelister.h``` - This is another self contained Windows specific module that uses a socket to communicate with HIDCerberus and whitelist JSM, the Linux implementation, currently, is a stub.
+5. ```include/Whitelister.h``` - This is another self contained Windows specific module that uses a socket to communicate with HIDCerberus and whitelist JSM, the Linux implementation, currently, is a stub.
+6. ```include/CmdRegistry.h``` - This header defines the base command type and the CmdRegistry class that processes them.
+7. ```include/JSMAssignment.hpp``` - Header for the templated class assignment commands
+8. ```include/JSMVariable.hpp``` - Header for the templated core variable class and a few derivatives.
-5. ```main.cpp``` - This does just about all the main logic of the application.
-It's perhaps a little big, but I've opted to keep the file structure simpler at the cost of having a big main file.
+9. ```src/main.cpp``` - This does just about all the main logic of the application.
+The core processing logic should be kept in the other files as much as possible, and have the JSM specific logic in this file.
+10. ```src/CmdRegistry.cpp``` - Implementation for the command line processing entry point.
+11. ```src/operators.cpp``` - Implementation of all streaming and comparison operators for custom types declared in ```JoyShockMapper.h```

 The Windows implementation can be found in the following files:
 1. ```src/win32/InputHelpers.cpp```